 Portion Control: In many cases, it isn’t so much what we eat but how much of it that gets us into trouble.
 Read the label on packaged foods to determine what constitutes a portion.
 Cutting Calories from the Centers for Disease Control & Prevention (CDC) is a good resource to help you learn more about portion control.

 American Heart Association Nutrition Center: Another good source of information for you and your Dad to explore is the Nutrition Center.
-This online resource includes helpful hints on eating healthy while dining out, lowering sodium, simple but heart-healthy meals, and more.
+This online resource includes helpful hints on eating healthy while dining out, lowering sodium, simple but heart healthy meals, and more.

 Rite for You Nutrition Center: If you need personalized advice and guidance to develop a food plan for your father, Rite for You may be able to help.
-Their team of dieticians can work with you to develop a meal plan that he will be happy with.
+Their team of dietitians can work with you to develop a meal plan that he will be happy with.

 Finally, we move on to tackle the issue of “cheating” on his diet.
 I would encourage you to help him think of this healthy new approach to eating as a change in lifestyle and not a diet.
 Depending upon the severity of his condition, he may be able to indulge in a favorite food on occasion.
 But I would say it should be infrequently and in small portions.